nvidia-holoscan/holoscan-sdk/docs/holoscan_dynamic_flow_control.md

 The `find_all_flow_info()` ({cpp:func}`C++ <holoscan::Operator::find_all_flow_info>`/{py:func}`Python <holoscan.core.Operator.find_all_flow_info>`) method takes a predicate as an argument and returns a vector (list) of `FlowInfo` objects that match the predicate.

 If you want to get a vector of all the next flows, you can use `op->next_flows()` in C++ or `op.next_flows` in Python.

+(using-dynamic-flow-control-with-subgraphs)=
+### Using Dynamic Flow Control with Subgraphs

+Subgraphs can expose execution interface ports that work seamlessly with dynamic flow control features.
+This allows you to encapsulate sequences of operators and treat them as single units in your control flow.

+Subgraphs support both data and execution interface ports:
+- **Data interface ports**: Expose operator data input/output ports using `add_input_interface_port()` and `add_output_interface_port()`
+- **Execution interface ports**: Expose operator execution ports using `add_input_exec_interface_port()` and `add_output_exec_interface_port()`

+When connecting Subgraphs in control flow:
+- If a Subgraph has only one execution interface port (input or output), `add_flow()` will automatically resolve to that port
+- Subgraphs can be used with `start_op()`, just like regular operators
+- Dynamic flow routing works with Subgraphs through their interface ports
+- Nested Subgraphs are supported, allowing hierarchical control flow composition

+For a complete example, see [sequential_with_subgraph](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/flow_control/sequential_with_subgraph), which demonstrates a workflow where `node2` and `node3` are encapsulated in a Subgraph with execution interface ports.

 ## Flow Control Pattern Selection Guide